Make your own DIY Tetherball Set!

 - 2 washers, lock washer, and nut (all 1/4 inch–we bought a package that had all three in it)

-- 18 gauge galvanized wire
+- 18 gaugegalvanized wire

-- tetherball with rope (this is the one we got–it glows in the dark!) (affiliate link)
+- tetherball with rope (this is the one we got–it glows in the dark!)

 - supplies to mix cement–shovel, container, water (we put ours in a large bucket)

 It’s going to be buried in the cement, so you don’t want it to poke out the top or the bottom of your tire.
 Slide in the rebar, and use the galvanized wire to secure them into place.
-On the other end of the pole, drill a hole for the eye bolt, and secure it with a washer and the 1/4 inch nut.
+On the opposite end of the pole, drill a hole for the eye bolt, and secure it with a washer and the 1/4 inch nut.

-4. Use a level to make sure it’s standing completely straight, then use the galvanized wire to tie it to the side of the ladder so it will stay that way while it dries.
+4. Use a level to make sure it’s standing completely straight, then use the galvanized wire to tie it to the side of the ladder for stability, and so it will stay that way while it dries.
 You’ll see we had lots of helpers!
 Our kids loved to help, and an extra pair or two of hands on these last steps really are necessary.